-Familiarity with an employer is essential in today’s job market.
+Familiarity with employers in your industry is essential in today’s job market.
 It is not good enough to have a friend who works for the company to get you the interview.
-The same interest in knowing who your blind date is the way to approach an employer.
+The same interest in knowing who your blind date is the way to approach employers.
 You should understand them.

 I wrote an article “Do Employers Understand You?” earlier this year, and people are struggling with what employers want.
 A better perspective comes with reading the initial job description:

 We can explore this dynamic but the burden of proof is the job seeker’s.
 You, the job seeker must prove worthiness of permanent employment.
 It doesn’t matter that the employer is tricking you that it has a hot tub, generous benefits, and overtime.
 No one can guarantee illusions don’t exist.
 With research, you can discern the movers and shakers from the big-time fakers.